632 Purchasing Card (P-Card) Program

 b.
 Approval for the purchase is required at least five (5) days prior to the date of food purchase by completing the Food Purchase Authorization.

 c.
-The Food Purchase Authorization is routed to the Department Head and P-Card Compliance Office, allowing sufficient time for the card to be opened for the food vendor purchase.
+The Food Purchase Routing form should be utilized to route the Food Purchase Authorization to the Department Head and P-Card Compliance Office.
 Forms not received in the P-Card Compliance Office at least five (5) days prior to the date of food purchase may not be approved for P-Card use.
 The form must include the following items:

 (1) An estimate of the total payment to be spent for food and beverages per event.